Corrine2212/Resources_Notes/README.md

 - Mocha - JS test framework running on Node.js

 ### Devops:
-- CircleCI - a continuous integration
+- CircleCI - a continuous integration and continuous delivery platform
-- Amazon AWS
+- Amazon AWS - allows you to host applications

 ---------